 The university offers a variety of education and prevention programs throughout the year which are aimed at preventing domestic violence, dating violence, sexual assault, stalking, harassment, and hate violence.
 A central repository for all campus educational programs relating to sexual assault, domestic violence, dating violence and stalking has been established in the Office of Inclusion and Institutional Equity (OIIE).
-All faculty, staff, or student groups providing or sponsoring such programs are responsible for forwarding program information to the assistant to the president for diversity and equal opportunity in a timely fashion.
+All faculty, staff, or student groups providing or sponsoring such programs are responsible for forwarding program information to the Associate Vice President of OIIE.

-The university's programs to prevent dating violence, domestic violence, stalking and sexual assault are comprehensive, intentional, and integrated programming, initiatives, strategies, and campaigns intended to end dating violence, domestic violence, sexual assault, and stalking that:
+The university's programs to

+prevent dating violence, domestic violence, stalking and sexual assault are comprehensive, intentional, and integrated programming, initiatives, strategies, and campaigns intended to end dating violence, domestic violence, sexual assault, and stalking that: